 Supported Providers

 The default authentication mode.
-User credentials (User Name and Hashed Password) are stored in the internal PostgreSQL database.
+User credentials are stored in the internal PostgreSQL database.

-For Intranet deployments where servers and workstations are part of a Windows Domain, Proxus leverages Integrated Windows Authentication (IWA).
+For intranet deployments where servers and workstations are part of a Windows domain, Proxus can use Integrated Windows Authentication (IWA).

-• Auto-Provisioning: Proxus can be configured to automatically create an internal ApplicationUser record when a valid AD user logs in for the first time.
+- Auto-Provisioning: Proxus can automatically create a platform user record when a valid directory user logs in for the first time.

-• Just-In-Time (JIT): Account metadata is pulled from AD at the moment of login, ensuring data consistency.
+- Just-In-Time (JIT): Account metadata is resolved at the moment of login, keeping account details current.

 For modern cloud-connected or hybrid deployments, Proxus integrates with Microsoft Entra ID (formerly Azure AD) via the OpenID Connect (OIDC) protocol.